lucylow/medical-triage-ai-vision/demo-app-VISION-TRACK/docs/IMAGE_AGENTS_DEPLOYMENT.md

 ### 8.2 Frontend Integration

-The `ImageAgents` component integrates seamlessly with your existing GreyGuard interface:
+The `ImageAgents` component integrates seamlessly with your existing TRIAGE A.I. interface:

 - Accessible via the "Image AI" tab
 - Consistent UI design with your existing components